Channel Islands: World War II

 The population of Sark largely remained where they were; but in Alderney, all but six people left.
 In Alderney, the occupying Germans built four prison camps which housed approximately 6,000 people, of whom over 700 died.
 Due to the destruction of documents, it is impossible to state how many forced workers died in the other islands.
 Some have claimed that Alderney had the only Nazi concentration camps on British soil.
 Others have pointed out that, technically, Alderney was not British soil.

 The Royal Navy blockaded the islands from time to time, particularly following the Invasion of Normandy in June 1944.
 There was considerable hunger and privation during the five years of German occupation, particularly in the final months when the population was close to starvation.
 Intense negotiations resulted in some humanitarian aid being sent via the Red Cross, leading to the arrival of Red Cross parcels in the supply ship SS Vega in December 1944.

 The German occupation of 1940–45 was harsh: over 2,000 islanders were deported by the Germans, and some Jews were sent to concentration camps; partisan resistance and retribution, accusations of collaboration, and slave labour also occurred.
 Many Spaniards, initially refugees from the Spanish Civil War, were brought to the islands to build fortifications.
 Later, Russians and Central Europeans continued the work.
 Many land mines were laid, with 65,718 land mines laid in Jersey alone.

 There was no resistance movement in the Channel Islands on the scale of that in mainland France.
 This has been ascribed to a range of factors including the physical separation of the islands, the density of troops (up to one German for every two Islanders), the small size of the islands precluding any hiding places for resistance groups, and the absence of the Gestapo from the occupying forces.
 Moreover, much of the population of military age had already joined the British Army.

 The end of the occupation came after VE-Day on 8 May 1945, with Jersey and Guernsey being liberated on 9 May.
-The German garrison in Alderney was left until 16 May, and it was one of the last of the Nazi German remnants to surrender.
+The German garrison in Alderney was not left until 16 May, and it was one of the last of the Nazi German remnants to surrender.
 The first evacuees returned on the first sailing from Great Britain on 23 June, but the people of Alderney were unable to start returning until December 1945.
 Many of the evacuees who returned home had difficulty reconnecting with their families after five years of separation.